deanebarker/episerver-dynamic-templates/README.md

 # Episerver Dynamic Templates

-A method of allowing editorial control over object rendering in Episerver.
+This code offers a method of allowing editorial control over object rendering in Episerver.
+It's referred to as "templating" because a single output configuration can be used by many different content objects -- it can be bound to a particular content type, a defined set of content objects, or even a single content object.
+If the output configuration (the "template") changes, the output of all content objects using it will also change.

+In Episerver, there has traditionally only been one type of templating --

+**Developer Templating:** This is done in Razor, from files, using HTML markup and C#.
+It's low-level and above the skill level of most editors.
+It normally requires a code deployment (though there are [ways around that](https://github.com/davidknipe/VirtualTemplateSystem)), and it's prone to catastrophic problems if done poorly.

+EDT offers a new type of templating _in addition_ to developer templating:

+**Editorial Templating:** This is done from the Episerver interface, by choosing and configuring blocks and optionally using some lightweight markup and logical templating code.
+It requires no development and no deployment.

+The two styles can co-exist and work together.
+Developers can template the "surround" -- the outer layout, which includes the navigation and deeper integration -- while allowing editors and front-end developers a "sandbox" in which they can control the output of a specific object on the page.

+## Status

+Ridiculously alpha.
+This is a promising prototype, at best.

-Demo video:
+## Demo Video

+This video is about 11 minutes.
+If you're not a developer or don't care how it's installed, skip ahead to 2:40.

 https://www.dropbox.com/s/5xe82trve10nlwg/dev-demo-video.mp4?dl=0

-Installation of demo:
+## Installation of the Demo

 1. Create a new Alloy site
 2. Copy the `DynamicTemplates` folder to the root of Alloy
 3. Copy the `Views/Elements` folder to the `Views` folder of Alloy
 4. Install Fluid: `install-package Fluid.Core -Prerelease`
-5. It should recompile and run just fine
+5. It should recompile and run just fine (if it doesn't...well, fix it)
 6. Add a property called `Template` to `ArticlePage` (or whatever page you like).
 A sample is in `DynamicTemplates/sample-template-property.txt`.
+(Note: there's nothing magic about the name "Template."
+Call it whatever you want.)
 7. Delete all the page-specific stuff in the `ArticlePage` view (there's some nav menu stuff you should leave -- start with the `H1` and delete down from there).
 Replace it with the `Template` property you created in step 6: `@Html.PropertyFor(x => x.CurrentPage.Template)`
 8. Recompile and start up the site

+## How to Template

+Once a property on a page type is "enabled" for templating (by (1) adding a `Template` property as described in step 6 above, and (2) outputting _just_ that property in the view), you have three ways to template that object.
+These three options are in decreasing order of specificity.

+1. You can add blocks directly to the `Template` property on a specific content object.
+This is really no different than how Episerver has always worked.
+The only enhancement might be to use some of the "pass-through" blocks as described below.
+This is specific to _this_ content object, and it doesn't gain you any efficiencies -- it's not really "templating" because you'd need to do it for every single object, which defeats the purpose (but can be handy on an exception basis).
+2. You can create a `TemplateBlock` block, add some blocks to that, then drag it into the `Template` property.
+This is a little better because you can change that `TemplateBlock` and it will change the output of every page linked to it.
+You could link every content object of a particular type to a single `TemplateBlock` and centrally control their output from there.
+But this is still not ideal because you'd need to remember to add this to every property, which can be tedious and prone to error.
-9. You can add elements to the `Template` property on a specific page.
-Or you can create a `TemplateBlock` (anywhere), add elements to that, and drag it into the `Template` property.
-Or -- and this is really the whole point -- you can create a top-level assets folder called `Templates` and put a `TemplateBlock` in there, named for the page type name (so, "ArticlePage," for example).
-If there is no value in the `Template` property, it will find that template and use it.
+3. You can leave the `Template` property blank.
+Then create a top-level folder called "Templates" in the asset panel, and create a `TemplateBlock` in that named for the page type it should be used for ("ArticlePage," for example).
+If the `Template` property on an object is empty, EDT will find the template for its type and use it.
+This allows you to designate a specific template to be used automatically for _all_ pages of a specific type, which will likely be the most common use case.

+All three options can be used simultaneously.
+You might have all content of a specific type use a default template (option #3 from above), but have a group of them linked to an alternate template (#2), and maybe one weird one that's uniquely templated #1.

 ## How It Works: Theory

-EDT works on two basic architectural principles.
+EDT works on two underlying architectural principles.

 **"Pass-Through" Blocks:** The "element" blocks operate on the principle of "passing-through" content properties from the rendering page, which means they show things from the page on which they are currently being displayed.
 You could embed the same `HeadingElementBlock` on two different pages, and it would display different things, because at its default, it just "passes-through" the `Name` of the page on which it's being displayed.
 These blocks extend from `TemplateElementBaseBlock` which provides utility methods to find data from the rendering page.